eric-purrington/Employee-Tracker/README.md

 * [Questions](#questions)

+## Description

+I yeam desc.
+Find a video demonstration [here]()

 ## Installation

 To install necessary dependencies run the following command:
 ````
 npm i
 ````
+Next, navigate to .env to add your mysql password.
-Next, run the schema.sql file in MySql Workbench to create the database.
+Finally, run the schema.sql file in MySql Workbench to create the database.
-Finally, navigate to .env to add your mysql password.
-You are now ready to use the application!

 ## Usage